 - ½ teaspoon salt

-- In a large mixing bowl, combine milk, pumpkin, eggs (or flax eggs), maple syrup, and vanilla.
-Gradually mix in oat flour, pumpkin pie spice, baking powder, and salt, and stir until mixed and batter forms.
+- Whisk milk, pumpkin, eggs, maple syrup, and vanilla extract.
+Gradually stir in oat flour.
+Stir in pumpkin pie spice, baking powder, and salt.

 - Heat a large griddle or skillet on medium.
-Once hot, pour ¼ cup of the batter on to the griddle/skillet.
-Cook until bubbles begin to form and the edges start to turn golden brown, about 3-5 minutes.
-Flip and cook until golden brown, about 2-3 additional minutes.
-Repeat until batter is used.
+Pour ¼ cup of the batter on the surface.
+Cook 3-5 minutes, or until bubbles begin to form.
+Flip and cook 2-3 minutes, or until both sides are golden brown.
+Repeat until all batter is used.

-- Transfer pancakes to a plate, and top with vanilla yogurt, chopped fruit, pistachios, and maple syrup if desired.
-Enjoy!
+- Transfer pancakes to a plate, and top with yogurt, chopped fruit, nuts, and maple syrup if desired.